sandstreamdev/std/README.md

 #### are

-Checks if given arguments are all `Arrays`.
+Checks if the given arguments are all `Arrays`.

 ##### Type signature